conterra/mapapps-store-registration/src/main/js/bundles/dn_storeregistration/README.md

 # dn_storeregistration

 The Store Registration bundle allows to create stores based on additional layers.
-Supported layer types are geojson and csv.
+Supported layer types are geojson, csv and wfs.

 ## Usage
 1. First you need to add the bundle dn_storeregistration to your app.